manojtpillai/kubuculum/README.md

 few.
 In this context, note that:

 - kubuculum has an option to collect system stats (*iostat, sar, top*) during runs.
-This option is disabled by default; when enabled, it creates a daemonset of privileged pods.
+This option is disabled by default; when enabled, it creates a daemonset of privileged pods on selected nodes.

 - kubuculum has an option to drop linux kernel caches at points during the benchmark runs.
 This option is disabled by default;
-when enabled, it creates a daemonset of privileged pods with root access, on specified nodes, that execute the *sysctl vm.drop_caches* command.
+when enabled, it creates a daemonset of privileged pods with root access, on selected nodes, that execute the *sysctl vm.drop_caches* command.

 ### Quick Start